MudBlazor/MudBlazor/CONTRIBUTING.md

     _expandedState = RegisterParameter(
         nameof(Expanded),           // the property name is needed for automatic value change detection in SetParametersAsync () => Expanded,             // a get func enabling the ParameterState to read the parameter value w/o resorting to Reflection
-        () => ExpandedChanged,      // a get func enabling the ParameterState to get the EventCallback of the parameter ExpandedChangedHandlerAsync // the change handler
+        () => ExpandedChanged,      // a get func enabling the ParameterState to get the EventCallback of the parameter (if the param is two-way bindable)
+        ExpandedChangedHandlerAsync // the change handler
     );
 }